MarTech Meaning- What is MarTech & Why Is It Important

 HUBSPOT

-HubSpot is also known for its focus on inbound marketing, a customer-centric approach that highlights creating valuable content and building strong relationships.
-This approach aligns perfectly with the modern marketing landscape, making HubSpot a key player in the martech industry
+HubSpot is a leading example of a successful MarTech company that has transformed how businesses interact with their customers.
+Known for its focus on inbound marketing, its customer-centric approach highlights creating valuable content and building strong relationships.
+As a result, this approach aligns perfectly with the modern marketing landscape, making HubSpot a key player in the MarTech ecosystem

 Ahrefs